-Information on dependants' grants, and the CCG1 and CCG2 forms, can be found on the SFW website.

-Where a student indicates on their paper application for core support that they want to apply for CCG, an information pack, which includes a CCG1 paper application form, will be posted to the student for them to complete and return.
+The booklet entitled '2023/24 Dependants' Grants' and the forms 'CCG1 and CCG2' can be downloaded from the SFW website.
+Where a student indicates on their application for core support that they want to apply for CCG, an information pack, which includes an application form, will be sent to the student for them to complete and return.